 If you can’t, you need to start defining what you’re passionate about and what unique skills you want to share with the world.

-Your unique superpowers are the starting point for your personal brand.
+Your unique superpowers are the starting point for your own business and your own personal brand.
 You have to ask yourself:

 After answering these questions, here’s a quick exercise to tap into your superpowers.

-Create a list of your top 10 passions.
-These can be things you are really good at, enjoy doing, get lost in, or make money from.
+- Create a list of your top 10 passions.
+These can be things you are good at, enjoy doing, get lost in, or make money from.

-Getting clear about your purpose and your strengths is the foundation on which to build your personal brand.
+Getting clear about your purpose and your strengths should be your personal branding foundation, and is the key to an effective personal branding strategy.
 But passion is not enough.
 You might have a passion for tennis or surfing, but that passion doesn’t automatically translate into success.